snmcnish/bechdel-test/README.md

 3. Final Project Plots.ipynb - Reads in cleaned data sets, prepares data for plotting, creates Plotly plots, and exports html code for embedding into the website.

+## Slides
+Final presentation slides are located on the top level in this repo.

+## Website URL
+Website containing the visualizations can be found here: https://sites.google.com/dons.usfca.edu/bechdel-viz/home

+## Video Demonstration